doitintl/iris3/README.md

     * Abstract methods clarify what needs to be implemented
     * `_gcp_` prefix rather than `_get_` highlights the dynamically invoked methods to distinguish them from getters
-    * More functionality in base classes to minimize the amount of implementation needed
+    * More functionality in base classes, minimizing the amount of implementation needed for each plugin
 1. Bug fix: Deployment was failing for certain project names.
 1. Simple authentication for cron endpoint and PubSub Push endpopint.
 1. Expanded documentation
 1. Optimization: Do not attempt to set labels if labels have not changed.

+## Next steps
+See `todo.txt` for potential future improvements.